wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 - added periodical _transient_timeout cleanup
 - fixed bug in property refresh method
 - disable hide option when none or a single property is available
+- better handling errors when a user authorizes without actually having a Google Analytics account

 = 10.03.2014 - v4.2.12 =
 - refreshing charts when the time interval changes